syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ## Load asynchronous items

-To load data asynchronously at runtime based on typed input, use the `CustomFilter` property.
+To load the data dynamically at runtime based on typed input, use the `CustomFilter` property.

 **Step 1:** Create a class that derives from the `IAutoCompleteFilterBehavior` interface and add your custom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.